junxit/us-congress-bills-110/bill.md

   >       - **(iii)** funds subsequently appropriated for payment of costs of the cancellation or termination.
   >     - **(C)** *Negotiation of amounts* The amount payable in the event of cancellation or termination of a contract entered into under this subsection shall be negotiated with the contractor at the time at which the contract is awarded.
   >     - **(D)** *Authority to enter into contracts* The Administrator may enter into a contract under this subsection for any fiscal year, regardless of whether funds are made specifically available for the full costs of cancellation or termination of the contract, if—
-  >       - **(i)** funds are available at the time at which the contract is awarded to make payments with respect to a contingent liability in an amount equal to at least 75 percent of the estimated costs of a cancellation or termination during the first fiscal year of the contract, as determined by the Administrator; or
+  >       - **(i)** funds are available at the time at which the contract is awarded to make payments with respect to a contingent liability in an amount equal to at least 100 percent of the estimated costs of a cancellation or termination during the first fiscal year of the contract, as determined by the Administrator; or
   >       - **(ii)** funds described in clause (i) are not available as described in that clause, but the contractor—
   >         - **(I)** is informed of the amount of any unfunded contingent liability; and
   >         - **(II)** agrees to perform the contract despite the unfunded contingent liability.
+  >   - **(6)** *No effect on ownership* Regardless of whether the Administrator enters into a contract under this subsection, the system shall be owned by the Federal Government.
   > - **(f)** *Hazardous Waste Electronic Manifest System Governing Board*
   >   - **(1)** *Establishment* Not later than 3 years after the date of enactment of this section, the Administrator shall establish a board to be known as the “Hazardous Waste Electronic Manifest System Governing Board”.
   >   - **(2)** *Composition* The Board shall be composed of 7 members, of which—